buley/personal/src/content/self-sabotage.md

 # Self-Sabotage

-> *“Be master of mind rather than mastered by mind.” — Zen Proverb*
+> *“Be master of mind rather than mastered by mind.” -- Zen Proverb*

-> *"The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge." — Stephen Hawking*
+> *"The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge." -- Stephen Hawking*

-*Self-awareness isn't about self-criticism—it's about strategic optimization of natural tendencies.*
+*Self-awareness isn't about self-criticism--it's about strategic optimization of natural tendencies.*

 I hold myself to high standards, value independence above all else, and operate with a level of precision that ensures I stay in control of my own outcomes.